VovaVilla/sherlock/README.md

 ```
 python3 sherlock user1 user2 user3
 ```
 Accounts found will be stored in an individual text file with the corresponding username (e.g ```user123.txt```).

+## Avatars
+After searching for Sherlock, a folder with the user's name will be created (the full path will be displayed in the console), into which avatars from the found user's pages will be automatically loaded.

+Note: Not all avatars can be found and loaded automatically

 ## Anaconda (Windows) Notes